radhey24h/cloud-in-depth/aws-in-depth/Day-8-AWS-Serverless/05-AWS-Dynamo-And Document-DB.md

 2. **Storage:** Costs based on the amount of storage used for data and snapshots.
 3. **Data Transfer:** Charges for data transferred in and out of the DocumentDB cluster.
 4. **Snapshots:** Costs associated with snapshot storage.

+## Summary

+- **Amazon DocumentDB**: A managed document database service compatible with MongoDB, optimized for handling semi-structured data and providing high availability and scalability.
+- **Amazon DynamoDB**: A fully managed NoSQL database service designed for high performance and scalability, with support for both document and key-value data models.

 For detailed and up-to-date pricing information, refer to the [AWS DynamoDB pricing page](https://aws.amazon.com/dynamodb/pricing/) and the [Amazon DocumentDB pricing page](https://aws.amazon.com/documentdb/pricing/).